Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Introduction

-In a WPBC network, a wireless-powered device (WPD), e.g., an IoT device, is designed to perform either backscatter communications (i.e., passive transmissions) or transmissions using its RF circuit (i.e., active transmissions) and the energy harvested from a power beacon (PB).
-In order to improve the performance of the WPBC system, there is a need for a mechanism to flexibly schedule energy harvesting, passive and active transmission operations of IoT devices~\cite{Wang2019},~\cite{Hoang2017Stackelbergame},~\cite{Chen2019}.
-Most existing work on the WPBC optimize time allocation for IoT devices' operations under the TDM framework with the assumption of homogeneous IoT devices~\cite{Gong2018}-\cite{Wang2018Stackelberg}.
-The experimental results show that the network throughput can be significantly improved by using this method due to absolute interference cancellation.
-In practice, however, various types of IoT devices with different hardware capabilities and configurations, e.g., performing backscattering or HTT or both can coexist.
-In such a circumstance, these devices must be taken different energy and communications constraints into account.
+In a WPBC network, a wireless-powered device (WPD) is designed to perform either backscatter communications (i.e., passive transmissions) or transmissions using its RF circuit (i.e., active transmissions) and the energy harvested from the PB.
+As such, the performance of the WPBC system not only depends on the scheduling or time allocated for energy harvesting, passive, and active transmission operations of IoT devices~\cite{Wang2019},~\cite{Hoang2017Stackelbergame},~\cite{Chen2019} but also the energy contract with the ESP.
+Most existing works on the WPBC optimize time allocation for IoT devices' operations under the time-division multiplexing (TDM) framework with the assumption of homogeneous IoT devices~\cite{Wang2019}-\cite{Wang2018Stackelberg}.
+In practice, however, various types of IoT devices with different hardware capabilities and configurations, e.g., performing backscattering, HTT or both can coexist, which have not been considered in the literature.
+This article studies the strategic interactions between the ISP and its ESP and their implications on the joint optimal energy trading as well as time scheduling for heterogeneous WPBC (HWPBC) networks.